TaitoUnited/taito-cli/README.md

     export template_source_git_url="git@github.com:TaitoUnited"
     export template_dest_git_url="git@github.com:MyOrganization"

+    # TODO a list of plugins that are allowed to run commands on host?

     # TODO implement a setting for confirming an execution if it contains
-    # a command outside of preconfirmed extensions???
+    # a command outside of preconfirmed plugins/extensions???
-    export taito_preconfirmed_extensions=""

 And here is an example of a project specific `taito-config.sh`: